Same-sex marriage in Spain: Background and summary

 With the final approval and enactment of the bill on July 2, 2005, Spain became the third country in the world to formally legalize same-sex marriages nationwide, after the Netherlands and Belgium.
-The first same-sex wedding took place eight days after the bill became law, and was performed in the council chamber in the Madrid suburb of Tres Cantos between Carlos Baturín and Emilio Menéndez.
+The first same-sex wedding took place eight days after the bill became law, and was performed in the city council chamber of the Madrid suburb of Tres Cantos between Carlos Baturín and Emilio Menéndez.
 The first same-sex marriage between women took place in Barcelona eleven days later.
 In the Basque Country, the first marriage for a male couple was performed in Vitoria-Gasteiz, and the first marriage for a lesbian couple occurred in Errenteria.

 In spite of these steps toward equal treatment, a legal flaw remained: if children were born within a lesbian marriage, the non-biological mother was not legally regarded as a parent; she still had to undergo the lengthy financial process of adoption.
 This right was granted to heterosexual couples (married or not), where a stepfather could declare his wife's children to be his without further process.
 On November 7, 2006, the Spanish Parliament amended the law on assisted reproduction, allowing the non-biological mother to be regarded as a parent alongside her female spouse who is the birth-mother.